 - Greg Nehring

 Springfork Lake was formed in 1926 by the construction of an earthen dam which impounds Cheese Creek and a 7,000 acre watershed with tributaries to Springfork Lake.
-On average, the lake supplies one to two million gallons of water to the city of Sedalia per day.

 The lake is also a great recreational location for fishing and boating, however, boats with motors are not allowed in the water with the exception of electric trolling motors.
 For fishing enthusiasts the lake is a great place to catch Bass, Blue Gill, Crappie and Channel Catfish.
 It is open for fishing from March 1st through October 1st.